benjbaron/LocationAllocation/README.md

 ![Pipeline](https://docs.google.com/drawings/d/1_q_WWJcKD8aF9Pf2z6-T0sy_SF4RlOV5jdMZ3Tb-rzc/pub?w=960&h=224)

 The project pipeline is done with a [single Python script](src/master/scripts/projectPipeline.py).
 The pipeline is multiprocessed to increase its speed.
 An initial trace (either synthetic or real) is fed to the Location Allocation framework (described above) through a REST server.
 The framework includes a REST JSON server to get the location allocation parameters (as input) and outputs the resulting location allocation in JSON format.
-The JSON result is turned into an allocation file by the Pyhton script and fed to the simulation file generation procedure.
+The JSON result is turned into an allocation file by the Python script and fed to the simulation file generation procedure.
 The simulation is then run through a process call by the Python script using the generated simulation (settings) file.